Home Search Index of men A-Z

 Entitled to the Crimean medal with clasps for Alma, Balaclava, Inkerman, Sebastopol and the Turkish medal.

-Member of the Balaclava Commemoration Society in 1879.
+Member of the Balaclava Commemoration Society in 1877 and 1879.

 Life after service